 Aggressive Driving and Road Rage Car Accidents

 Miami drivers are responsible for their driving, no matter how upset they are.
-Being angered by another driver’s decisions on the road does not give them an excuse to drive dangerously or to pressure other drivers on the road.
+Being angered by another driver’s decisions on Miami’s most dangerous roads does not give them an excuse to drive dangerously or to pressure other drivers on the road.
 In keeping with the rules of the road, an aggressive or angry driver is still responsible for their actions behind the wheel and can be held liable for any accidents or injuries they cause.